 - Dual-stage, dual-threshold front airbags with driver's seat position sensor and passenger's seat weight sensor

-- Front seat mounted side impact airbags with occupant position sensors
+- Front passenger's seat mounted side impact airbags with Occupant Position Detection System (OPDS)

 - Side curtain airbag system

-The airbag module is located in the side of the roof and the gas generator is positioned in the C-pillar.
+The airbag module is located in the side of the roof and the gas pressure vessel is positioned in the C-pillar.
 It supplies gas to the airbag through a channel in the roof side.
-Front and rear "satellite" sensors (one located at the base of the B-pillar and another located near the rear seat back) detect side impacts and signal the gas generator.
+Front and rear "satellite" sensors (one located at the base of the B-pillar and another located near the rear seat back) detect side impacts and signal deployment.

 During a side impact collision, forces are distributed across the computer-engineered body structure, lessening forces that affect the occupants.
 Dual steel door beams in each front door and a single door beam in each rear door team with energy-absorbing padding to further absorb crash energy.

-The TL passed the government SINCAP test with a 4-Star/5-Star rating.
+The TL passed the government SINCAP test with a 4-Star front seat and 5-Star rear seat rating.

-The 2005 TL was developed with the IIHS Side Impact Crashworthiness Evaluation (SICE) in mind, and is expected to receive an "Acceptable" rating.
+The TL was developed with the Insurance Institute for Highway Safety's Side Impact Crashworthiness Evaluation (SICE) in mind, and received a GOOD rating, the highest possible ranking.

-The TL is equipped with dual-stage, dual-threshold airbags for the driver and front passenger, and this system has been enhanced to meet newly implemented Federal safety regulations (FMVSS 208) for 2005.
-The front airbags are designed to minimize the potential for airbag injury while providing head and chest protection for the occupants in the event of a sufficient collision.
-This front airbag system features additional sensors; front passenger seat weight sensors, and a driver seat position sensor designed to enhance occupant protection.
+The TL is equipped with dual-stage, dual-threshold airbags for the driver and front passenger, and this system has been designed to meet federal safety regulations (FMVSS 208).
+The front airbags are designed to minimize the potential for airbag injury while providing head and chest protection for the front occupants in the event of a sufficient frontal collision.
+This front airbag system features additional sensors; front passenger seat weight sensors, and a driver's seat position sensor designed to enhance occupant protection.

 The TL's front airbags can deploy at one of two rates.
 Deployment of the driver's side airbag takes into account the severity of the crash, whether or not the driver's seat belt is fastened and the position of the driver's seat.
 During a lower speed collision, the airbag inflators are triggered in sequence, resulting in slower overall airbag deployment with less initial force.
-The same sequence is also utilized regardless of collision speed if newly integrated sensors in the driver's seat register that the driver's seat is within a half inch of the full forward position.
-During a higher speed collision, if the driver's seat is more than a half inch from the full frontal position, both inflators operate simultaneously for full, immediate inflation.
-Airbag deployment on the front passenger's side is regulated by crash severity, seatbelt usage and, new for 2005, the weight of the occupant.
-Newly integrated sensors under the seat gauge occupant weight and if the total weight on the passenger seat is less than 65 lbs, the airbag system will not deploy, minimizing the potential for injury to children.
+The same sequence is also utilized regardless of collision speed if integrated sensors in the driver's seat register if it is at or near the full forward position.
+During a higher speed collision, if the driver's seat is far enough away from the full frontal position, both inflators operate simultaneously for full, immediate inflation.
+Airbag deployment on the front passenger's side is regulated by crash severity, seatbelt usage and the weight of the occupant.
+Integrated sensors under the seat gauge occupant weight and if the total weight on the passenger seat is less than 65 lbs, the airbag system will not deploy, minimizing the potential for injury to children.
 Just as the driver's side, the airbags are deployed at the speed appropriate to the speed and severity of the collision - slower for lower speed collisions, more quickly for higher speeds.

 The driver's airbag is located in the steering wheel hub and the passenger's airbag is located on top of the dash.
 As in all Acura vehicles, the front passenger's airbag is designed to deploy upward toward the windshield and then back toward the occupant.
 This provides a large cushion to help protect the front passenger.

-The Acura TL underwent a barrage of internal front-impact testing to verify the vehicle structure and occupant-protection performance.
-Two of these tests include the government's New Car Assessment Program (NCAP) test and the Front Offset test conducted by the IIHS (Insurance Institute for Highway Safety).
-These two standardized tests rate front impact performance.
+The 2007 TL underwent numerous internal front-impact tests to verify the vehicle structure and occupant-protection performance.
+Two of these tests include the government's New Car Assessment Program (NCAP) test and the Front Offset test conducted by the IIHS.
+These two standardized tests rate front impact occupant protection performance.

 In the NCAP test the vehicle impacts a rigid barrier at 35 mph.
-During the IIHS offset test the vehicle impacts a deformable barrier at 40 mph with a 40-percent offset.
-During internal testing, the 2005 TL achieves a 5-Star rating for driver and passenger in the NCAP test and a GOOD rating for all points in the IIHS test mode.
-Both are the highest rankings achievable.
+During the IIHS front offset test, the vehicle impacts an offset deformable barrier at 40 mph with a 40-percent offset.
+The 2007 TL achieved a 5-Star rating for driver and passenger in the NCAP test and a GOOD rating for all points in the IIHS test, both garnering high rankings.
 Acura achieved these outstanding results with the implementation of pretensioners and load- limiting seat belts in conjunction with an energy-absorbing body structure that uses high-strength steel in critical locations.

-Using computer simulations allowed determining the critical load paths to help determine where to use high-strength steel.
+Computer simulations determined the critical load paths, allowing the usage of high-strength steel to be strategically place the usage of high-strength steel.
 The use of high-strength steel helps to reduce the overall weight of the vehicle and reduces the amount of intrusion to a passenger safety cage-the rigid perimeter that envelops the occupant during a collision.

-The target repair cost for these tests are less than the repair cost for the average TL competitor.
-The front and rear bumper systems on the TL get the credit.
+The target repair cost for these tests is less than the repair cost for the average TL competitor.
+The front and rear bumper systems on the TL get high marks.
 They incorporate high-strength rolled-form bumper beams and highly efficient thermoplastic energy absorbers to disperse low-speed collision energy.

-Acura's interest in safety extends to pedestrians as well as vehicle occupants.
+Acura continues its commitment to safety by extending it to pedestrians.
 To help reduce pedestrian injuries in the event of a collision, the TL hood and fender areas were designed to deform if contacted by the head of an adult or child pedestrian.
 Energy-absorbing collapsible hood supports, wiper arms and fender mounts allow substantial deformation in an impact, allowing the engineering team to meet its target for pedestrian safety.